 Slack is a very popular corporate messaging app with 20 million daily active users.
-They recently announced suffering from a data breach on their code repository on Github.
+They recently announced suffering from a data breach on their code repository on GitHub.

-Ever since layoff has become a trend or a harsh reality, the world of cybercrime has become proactive as a company experiencing a layoff may have less resources to devote to cybersecurity, making it a more vulnerable target for cybercriminals.
+Ever since layoff has become a trend or a harsh reality, the world of cybercrime has become proactive as a company experiencing a layoff may have fewer resources to devote to cybersecurity, making it a more vulnerable target for cybercriminals.

 More than 4,100 publicly disclosed data breaches occurred in 2022, equating to approximately 22 billion records being exposed.
 Around 65% of them were filed in quarters 3 & 4, just after major MNCs started big layoff rounds.
 Recently, tech-giant Meta was fined nearly $400 million because of targeted ads that were stealing users' data.
 In a tech company, a little loophole in the security system can be a threat to the whole company.

 In the first week of 2023, hackers released 200 million email addresses and links to their Twitter handles.
 Those emails are supposed to be collected from the last 12 to 18 months, as mentioned in a news article by the Hindustan Times.

 Lately, GitHub repositories have become a favorite target of hackers as it unlocks a ton of ways for hackers to damage companies.
 Slack’s private coding repository was stolen from GitHub, just like many other companies like Okta, Lastpass, CircleCI, and Dropbox.
 The report was given by the company officials only.